Javonte Williams Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Matchup vs. Kansas City

-- Against the Chiefs, Williams has notched 102 rushing yards in his lone career matchup, 51.5 more yards than his over/under in Saturday's game.
+- Williams' 102 rushing yards in his lone career matchup against the Chiefs are 51.5 more yards than his over/under in Saturday's game.

-- Williams did not have a touchdown run in that game against the Chiefs.
+- Williams did not have a touchdown run in that matchup against the Chiefs.

-- Conceding 113.0 rushing yards per game, the Chiefs have the 17th-ranked run defense in the league.
+- Williams will go up against a Chiefs squad that allows 113.0 rushing yards per game and is the NFL's 17th-ranked rush defense.

-- This season the Chiefs have conceded 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This year the Chiefs are ranked seventh in the NFL in rushing touchdowns allowed (12).

 Recent Performances